-What if I don’t know Photoshop or Illustrator?
+Q: What if I don’t know Photoshop, Illustrator, or InDesign?

-Unlike the coloring class, lettering is done mainly in Illustrator.
-It’s a tough program, but we try to make it easy on you.
+Unlike the coloring class, the lettering and production process we teach uses these three software tools, focusing mainly on Illustrator.
+It’s a tough program and will take practice, but we try to make it easy on you.
+You’ll see the point and click process, with tips on how to speed things up.
 Don’t worry!
-We cover everything you need to know for lettering comics quickly and in a friendly manner.
+We cover everything you need to know for lettering and producing comics in these applications quickly and in a friendly manner.
 And we’ll slow down if we need to.

-You’ll be able to confidently approach a script and set of pages.
+You’ll be able to approach a script and set of pages with the confidence to solve problems and enhance your storytelling.
 The idea with all our courses is that you won’t need us once the course is over.
-You’ll be able to letter on your own!
+You’ll be able to do lettering on your own!

 And the forum is where you’ll be able to post your work for your class to review, comment on, and make suggestions.
 And likewise, you’ll be asked to comment on your fellow students’ lettering as well.
 You’ll problem solve together and find new ways to letter and work around story challenges!